 I just finished reading a book for my book club.
 It is one I would not have picked to read since I’ve never seen the show, GIRLS.
-I’ve heard it is very good, though, and I now plan to tune in.
+I’ve heard it’s good, though, and I hope to one day tune in.
 Her book is entitled Not That Kind of Girl, and in it she discusses a number of her life experiences, which are plenty for a young woman in her twenties.
 I related to her in many ways, and not at all in others.
 However, I’m so glad I read it.
 It inspired me to think about who I am and my own experiences, and what I’d say if I were to write such a book.
 Obviously, there are no publishers knocking down my door asking me to write such a thing, but hey.
-I can pretend with this blog that I am writing to you, my loved ones.
+I can pretend.

 Writing from a place of inspiration here, I’d like to share a personal reflection of my own.
 In my effort to lose my ego and focus on self-acceptance and love, I’m going to throw some of my “flaws” out there in this blog post.
 And I’m not talking about the flaws that make people cringe.
 I’m talking about the job interview flaws.
 You know, the one that answers the dreaded question, “What is your weakness?”
 The one the interviewer expects to really be a strength.
 Because I’ve been learning lately that some of the things about me that I have considered flaws are really just me, and they are indeed strengths and gifts.
 I just need to see them as such.
 Here goes.
 Hoping for writing catharsis here.

 2. I’m a Goody Goody.
 Silver lining: My friendships are true and authentic.
 I love being around people.
 I love people.
 I love to laugh and goof off.
 I like to make people laugh until their sides hurt.
 I like to indulge in a little alcohol to relax me, but I like to stop it there.
-My body hates excess drinking.
+My body hates excessive drinking.
 I don’t get crazy and happy after a few drinks, but instead my body gets sleepy, dizzy, and sick.
 Not worth it.
 I learned this in college, and have been totally fine with this reality.
 But even well before college, middle and high school, I knew I was not going to be the “party girl.”
 I wanted to be because I liked to laugh and have fun.
 But it just wasn’t in the cards.
 I was always well-liked, for the most part, but rarely was I invited to a party that parents weren’t aware of.
 I was often called “sweet” by the people who didn’t know me very well.
 A description, by the way, that I hate this very day.
 The good news is that I avoided disappointing my parents because of this, but I often felt left out of some fun and excitement.
 But guess what?
 The real friends I had who sat with me while I cried over a boy… The real friends I made young who knew all about my crazy family and forgave me when I said something stupid or mean… The real friends who spent holidays with my family and I spent with theirs… The real friends who helped me laugh at myself and called me out on my b.s… They are still my friends today, and that matters more than those missed parties.
 I am finding as an adult mom that I’m still considered a goody goody, but I have some amazing people in my life and deep, deep friendships that I wouldn’t trade for all the partying in the world.
-But, you know what?
-As I write this, I am starting to think that I should throw a party to celebrate that.

 4. I am sensitive.
 Silver lining: I am compassionate.
 I recall crying when I saw a dead deer on the road as a child.
 I recall seeing the movie Rocky II with my family and crying over Apollo’s death, not only in the movie, but in the restaurant after we saw the movie, and my parents thinking I was insane because “it was just a movie.”
 I remember thinking, “Yeah, but it was real to me, and I’m sure someone somewhere has died like that.”
 I recall just being sad for people I didn’t even know, just because I saw they were sad.
 It would affect me.
 It still does.
 My feelings get hurt easily, and I’ve been called “sensitive” before after someone has said something rude or cruel.
 The name calling should have gone in the other direction in those cases, but it’s important to mention that when discussing this “flaw” of mine.
 Reading news stories is not smart for me because I take in the pain of those suffering from the situation that made the news.
 I went through this recently upon reading about a horrific child abuse case that resulted in the death of a three-year-old boy.
 I cried and lost sleep over it.
 How could this have happened?
 But you know what?
 As much as I’d love to let stories about other people’s pain roll off my back or the insults directed at me roll off my back as well (I’ll keep working on that last one), I’m glad I have empathy for others and a sense of justice.
 Sensitive and compassionate people change the world and make it a better place.
 Not a flaw.

-I know there are more “flaws” I could share, but I will stop for now since, well, there is a lot to soak in already.
+I know there are more “flaws” I could share, but I will stop there.
 I think there is a fine line between improving ourselves and accepting/appreciating ourselves for who we are.
 For this post, I’ve given love to the latter and think I’m coming close to knowing the difference between the two.
 I’ll never be an insensitive, mysterious, practical-minded party girl, and that is okay! 🙂

 So, what are your “flaws” that are really gifts?